ChatAndBuild/non-fungible-agents-BAP-578/docs/MerkleTreeLearning-Enhanced-Complete.md

-# Enhanced MerkleTreeLearning Contract - Complete Implementation
+# Enhanced MerkleTreeLearning Contract - Complete Implementation with Node Verification

 ## 🎯 **Overview**

-The enhanced `MerkleTreeLearning` contract now provides **complete Merkle tree storage and management** for BEP007 agents.
+The enhanced `MerkleTreeLearning` contract now provides **complete Merkle tree storage and management** for BEP007 agents, along with **comprehensive individual node verification**.
 This includes storing not just the root hashes, but the **complete tree structure** with all child nodes, enabling sophisticated tree traversal, verification, and analytics.

 ## ✨ **Key Enhancements Added**